Rehandanish56/harmo-climate/README.md

    ```
    - Iterates over each station represented in `generated/models/`, using one bundle as the seed to render the annual composite figure via `python main.py display`.
    - Immediately replays the command with `--mode intraday --day 100` (when a temperature bundle exists) so every station ships a matching solar-day profile.
+   - When a `_stochastic.json` is present, it also renders stochastic annual and day-100 intraday simulations to keep deterministic and stochastic dashboards aligned.
    - Stores the annual and intraday PNGs side by side under `generated/media/`, keeping the dashboard assets synchronized after retraining.

 7. **Backwards-compatible default.**